Let’s get this out of the way: No one reads your website.

 Your website is not the time to show off your cache of 25¢ words.
 Technical terms and industry jargon are either not included or should appear further down on the page.This keeps the important information casual and understandable to a wider audience, and allows interested readers to drill into more technical details.

-- Use online tools to make sure your content is easy to read.
+- Finally, use online tools to make sure your content is easy to read.

-The only guideline I recommend for writing for search engines is to include ~350 words on each page.
+The only SEO guideline I recommend is to include ~350 words on each page.

 Compel visitors to take action.